The FreeCAD Grant Program

 Funding approved 11 February 2024.

 Mario will be working for 7 months to provide solutions for electromagnetic problems leveraging the CalculiX solver.
 He will also fix bugs in the FEM workbench.
-Mario was awarded a grant of 4000 USD.
+Mario was awarded a grant of USD 4,000.

 Max Wilfinger (@maxwxyz): Bugs triaging